-I don’t want this to sound like a resume, but I believe that credentials, training and experience helps qualify characteristics in a well prepared guide.
+I don’t want this to sound like a resume, but I believe that credentials, training, and experience help qualify characteristics in a well-prepared guide.
 So, here are just a few of mine.

-I hold a 100 ton Masters Coast Guard license and am a State of Alaska certified guide and Naturalist also a licensed State of Alaska Fishing Guide.
-I am a State Safe Boating instructor and Alaska Marine Safety Education Association instructor as well as a State Certified Alaska Host and Cultural Host.
-I have a long history of wilderness emergency medical training and have been and EMT 2 and Firefighter locally.
+I hold a 100 ton Masters Coast Guard license and am a State of Alaska certified guide and naturalist also a licensed State of Alaska fishing guide.
+I am a State Safe boating instructor and Alaska Marine Safety Education Association instructor as well as a State Certified Alaska host, National certified interpretive guide, cultural host.
+I have a long history of wilderness emergency medical training and have been an EMT 2 and firefighter locally.

 More than anything else, I love playing outside… Camping, kayaking, fishing, hunting, climbing, diving, and hiking.
-If you spend a day with me in the wilderness I hope you will benefit from my extensive training and 27 years as a full time professional guide, but more than that, I hope you will catch my contagious sense of play and my enthusiasm for nature.
+If you spend a day with me in the wilderness I hope you will benefit from my extensive training and 32 years as a full-time professional guide, but more than that, I hope you will catch my contagious sense of play and my enthusiasm for nature.

 I take great pride in my Coast Guard background and where it has gotten me today.
-My expertise in small boat handling, Search and Rescue and Maritime Law Enforcement afforded me the opportunity to log thousands of hours behind the wheel.
-From this experience, I was able to receive my 100 ton Masters license in 2004 and work toward other certifications that would make me a well rounded naturalist and guide for Alaska Charters and Adventures.
-Within a short amount of time, I obtained my certification as a naturalist and guide from the State of Alaska as well as Alaska Host and Cultural Host certificates.
+My expertise in small boat handling, Search and Rescue, and Maritime Law Enforcement afforded me the opportunity to log thousands of hours behind the wheel.
+From this experience, I was able to receive my 100 ton Masters license in 2004 and work toward other certifications that would make me a well-rounded naturalist and guide for Alaska Charters and Adventures.
+Within a short amount of time, I obtained my certification as a naturalist and guide from the State of Alaska, National certified interpretive guide, as well as Alaska host and cultural host certificates.

 I have worked in the outdoor industry for 30 years, spattered through that time I have also worked in the hospitality industry.
 The combination has proved to be perfect for my job at Alaska Charters & Adventures as an administrative and reservation specialist.